Poisson multi-Bernoulli conjugate prior for multiple extended object filtering: Results

 Three scenarios were simulated; the first two have been used in previous work to evaluate extended target tracking, see \cite{GranstromLO:2012,GranstromO:2012a,LundquistGO:2013,BeardRGVVS:2016}, the third was constructed for this paper.
 For each scenario, 100 Monte Carlo runs were performed, and the presented results are averaged over the Monte Carlo runs.

 In the first scenario, two targets are simulated for $100$ time steps.
-The true trajectories are shown in Figure~\ref{fig:TrueTracks}, and the parameters were set to $p_{\rm D}=0.98$, $p_{\rm S}=0.99$, and $\lambda=30$.
+The true trajectories are shown in Figure~\ref{fig:TrueTracks}, the true measurement rates were $10$ and $20$.
+The scenario parameters were set to $p_{\rm D}=0.98$, $p_{\rm S}=0.99$, and $\lambda=30$.
 This scenario is challenging because when the targets are close their measurements form a single cluster, making the data association difficult.
-The \gospa performance is shown in Figure~\ref{fig:GOSPA_scen1}.
-For this scenario the total times to process one sequence of measurement sets (mean $\pm$ one standard deviation) were $46 \pm 5$s for \pmbm, $177 \pm 32$s for \dglmb, and $7 \pm 1$s for \lmb.
+The \gospa performance is shown in Figure~\ref{fig:GOSPA_scen1}, and the numbers are summarised in Table~\ref{tab:scenario_1_results}.
+Overall, for this scenario the \gospa results show that the \pmbm filter gives smaller errors than both the \dglmb filter and the \lmb filter.
+Noteworthy is that the localisation error of the \pmbm filter is unaffected when the targets are close and the data association is more complicated, whereas both the \dglmb filter and the \lmb filter show increased localisation errors when the targets are close.

 In the second scenario, four targets were simulated for $200$ time steps.
-The true trajectories are shown in Figure~\ref{fig:TrueTracks}, and the parameters were set to $p_{\rm D}=0.80$, $p_{\rm S}=0.99$, and $\lambda=30$.
+The true trajectories are shown in Figure~\ref{fig:TrueTracks}, the true measurement rates were $4$, $6$, $8$, and $10$.
+The scenario parameters were set to $p_{\rm D}=0.80$, $p_{\rm S}=0.99$, and $\lambda=30$.
 The targets appear at different times from the same birth location, and disappear at different times.
 This scenario illustrates how the different filters handle target birth and target death.
-The \gospa performance is shown in Figure~\ref{fig:GOSPA_scen3}.
-For this scenario the total times to process one sequence of measurement sets (mean $\pm$ one standard deviation) were $32 \pm 2$s for \pmbm, $287 \pm 26$s for \dglmb, and $8 \pm 4$s for \lmb.
+The \gospa performance is shown in Figure~\ref{fig:GOSPA_scen3}, and the numbers are summarised in Table~\ref{tab:scenario_2_results}.
+The results show that for most time steps, the \pmbm filter has lower \gospa error.
+The \pmbm filter has lower \textsc{nle} and lower \textsc{mt}, however, it is also slower at removing targets that have disappeared, which can be seen in the \textsc{ft} results.